 You may repeat some of this information on the cover sheet of your spreadsheet.
 This is OK as people may find their way to your spreadsheet in different ways.
 Some may be sent the document directly, some may go to the webpage and download it from there.
 For more information on what to put in your cover sheet and how to format it, see the Metadata worksheets section.

 Whenever possible you should publish your spreadsheet in an open format.

-This is not explicitly mentioned in the accessibility regulations, but generally, open formats make outputs more accessible because they do not rely on users having access to specific software.
+This is not explicitly mentioned in the accessibility regulations, but generally, open formats make outputs easier to access because they do not rely on users having specific software.

 Furthermore, the Government Digital Service (GDS) recommend using the ODF 1.2 Open Document Format (ODF) standard for sharing and collaborating on documents in government.

 Excel files (such as .xls and .xlsx) are not considered to be open formats.

 For spreadsheets you intend users to read and analyse themselves we advise you use the Open Document Spreadsheet (ODS) format.
 This is an open format very similar to Excel which GDS recommends.

 When you save as an ODS file, Excel will bring up a box to warn you that some features of your spreadsheet may not be compatible with the ODS format.
 If you want to know more, Microsoft have published information about Excel features that are and are not compatible with the ODS format.

 The other commonly used open format is Comma-Separated-Values (CSV).